burundu4ok2000/zero-to-dev/10_Courses/CS50x Harvard/Lecture 3 - Algorithms/Theta Notation - Tight Bound (Θ).md

 ## Summary
 **Θ (theta)** expresses a **tight bound**: the running time grows *both* no faster than and no slower than some function of **n**.
 Use it when an algorithm’s **best-, average-, and worst-case** are the **same order** asymptotically.

+## Very simple
+Theta (Θ) is like a way to say how long something takes to do.
+Imagine you have a toy car that always takes about the same time to go from start to finish, no matter what.
+Theta is like saying, "It will take about this much time, no matter what."
+It helps us understand that the time it takes doesn’t change much—it’s always about the same amount.

 ## Big picture (for the trio)
 - This note: **Θ** — the **tight bound** view (what it *is exactly* up to constants).
 - Next note: **Ω** — the **lower bound** (what any input guarantees at least).